apoorvsingal/poller/README.md

 node index.js
 ```

-You should see an output like this after that command:
+You should see an output like this after the command:
 ```bash
 Successfully registered application commands.
 Logged in as Poll Bot#2360!
 ```

-The bot should be up and running after this.
-You can now start editing and files and playing around with the code.
+The bot should be up and running now.
+You can start editing the files and playing around with the code.
 Check out [the discord.js docs](https://discordjs.guide/) for more on how to use the discord API.